programminghistorian/ph-submissions/en/drafts/originals/interactive-data-visualization-dashboard.md

     ])
 ```

-Code explanation: Here, you need to think about the dashboard layout as a grid with rows and columns.
+Here, you need to think about the dashboard layout as a grid with rows and columns.
 In our dashboard, we have five rows from top to bottom: title, instruction text for the date-range selector, data-range selector, the first line graph, and the second line graph.

 If you want to add columns within a row, you can easily do so by nesting two `dbc.Col` components under the same `dbc.Row` component.
 Below is an example of placing the two line graphs side by side on the same row:

 ```